Codecademy/docs/content/css/concepts/transform-functions/terms/rotate/rotate.md

 ---
 Title: "rotate()"
-Description: "Rotates an element around a fixed point in a two-dimensional space."
+Description: "Rotates an element around a fixed point in a 2D space."
 Subjects:
   - "Web Development"
   - "Web Design"